12 Best Character Reference Letter Samples (Written for Friend)

 Be specific

-When outlining qualities, be specific.
-Generic qualities compromise the quality of the letter.
-For example, instead of stating the applicant is hardworking, choose more specific qualities such as resilience or persistence.
+Instead of stating that the applicant is hardworking, choose more specific qualities such as resilience or persistence.

 Focus on the particular job

-Information given in the reference letter should be relevant to the job position the candidate is applying for.
+The information given in the letter should be relevant to the job position the candidate is applying for.
 First, review the job requirements of the particular job from job listings.
 Then incorporate qualities, phrases, and words associated with the position.
 If the letter is to be a generic reference letter, ask the applicant to list the types of jobs they are interested in and link the letter to those jobs.

 Proofread and edit